TeamOsprey/CodingDojo/README.md

 # Coding Dojo Meeting Notes

+## 2024-09-17
+- Participants: Saeed, Joel
+- We continued with last session's kata: [Number Names](https://cyber-dojo.org/kata/edit/7mlMzJ)
+- Tests are passing for cases through XX thousand; not yet testing XXX thousand or millions, etc.
+- We renamed readme.txt as docs.readme.txt, so it sorts to the bottom of the file list, and when the navigator and driver switch roles, the driver sees the desired code file right away.
+- Next session:
+  - See TODO comment(s)
+  - See 2024-09-10 notes about GetTriplets function (review code, etc.)

 ## 2024-09-10
 - Participants: Saeed, Joel
 - We continued with last session's kata: [Number Names](https://cyber-dojo.org/kata/edit/7mlMzJ)